A regime of linear stability for the Einstein-scalar field system with applications to nonlinear Big Bang formation: The approximate monotonicity identity

-because the terms corresponding to the pure trace part of $\BigSecondFundKasner$ cancel.
-Furthermore, using equation \eqref{E:CMCMODEL}, we can express the second product on the second line of the right-hand side of \eqref{E:FIRSTPARTIALTRENORMALIZEDKSQUARED} as
+because the terms corresponding to the pure trace part of $\SecondFundKasner$ cancel.
+Furthermore, since equation \eqref{E:CMCMODEL} implies that $\LinSecondFund = \tracefreeLinSecondFund$, we can express the second product on the second line of the right-hand side of \eqref{E:FIRSTPARTIALTRENORMALIZEDKSQUARED} as

-Similarly, using the evolution equation \eqref{E:LINEARIZEDGEVOLUTION}, we deduce that\footnote{ We recall that $ |\partial \grenormalized|_{\gKasner}^2 = (\ginverseKasner)^{ab} (\ginverseKasner)^{ij} (\ginverseKasner)^{ef} \partial_e \grenormalized_{ai} \partial_f \grenormalized_{bj}. $}
+Similarly, using the evolution equation \eqref{E:LINEARIZEDGEVOLUTION}, we deduce that\footnote{We recall that $ |\partial \grenormalized|_{\gKasner}^2 = \gKasner^{ab} \gKasner^{ij} \gKasner^{ef} \partial_e \grenormalized_{ai} \partial_f \grenormalized_{bj}. $}